Which Golf Ball Should You Use?

 Also, choosing used golf balls is a conscious choice for the environment as it is estimated that more than 300 million golf balls are lost in the wild every year.

-How should you pick your golf ball?
+How should you pick your golf ball based on your needs?

 Understanding your needs from a golf ball will make a great difference in your final choice.
 As mentioned above, the softness of the ball will have an important impact on your game.
 Nonetheless, it is also important to take into account your needs and means of purchase.